The study of Microbiology is BIG SCIENCE

 - Applied and environmental microbiology

-A microbiology degree prepares you for a variety of careers, including :
+A bachelor of science degree in microbiology prepares you for a wide range of important careers:

 - medical, dental, veterinary, public health and pharmaceutical careers